 Undergraduate Academic Credit Requirements

-A minimum of 87 semester credits or 130 quarter credits of liberal arts courses from an officially accredited U.S. or Canadian college or university is required.
+A minimum of 87 semester credits or 130 quarter credits of courses from an officially accredited U.S. or Canadian college or university is required.
 A maximum of 64 semester credits from community or junior colleges will be applied to the 87 semester credits.
 (One semester credit is equivalent to 1.5 quarter credits.)
 While acceptance is based primarily on performance quality, applicants are encouraged to have a broad liberal education.

 Undergraduate Coursework Diversity